Finance for B2B Innovation: 5 Growth Stalling Sins

 Most product development teams meet with finance representatives only for gate reviews within the stage and gate process.
 Finance, the auditor.
 The project team, the audited.
 As such, for the rest of the time, finance is kept at an arm’s length.

 Even worse, out of ignorance, finance might provide bad advice such as, “The ROI on this project is too low.
 You’ve got to raise the price.”
 As if raising the price has no impact on sales volumes.
 For success, finance for B2B innovation requires more.

 Instead, every new product development team should have an accounting or finance person assigned to their team…as a team member.
 Remember those scenarios that we need for NPVs?
 It’s a perfect assignment for the finance rep to own the scenarios and participate with the team in creating them.
 They should do this work together.
 And along the way, the finance rep will also learn about the product, the market, and will become familiar with the rationale behind major decisions.
 They’ll be able to speak intelligently about the project up through the financial hierarchy.

 Finance is the art of firm growth.
 Balance sheets, income statements, pro formas.
-The common theme behind the financial sins presented here, is that better communication and proper application of finance in its truest sense can restore this discipline as a major cylinder of the growth engine.
+Finance for B2B innovation, though, requires a bit more.
+The common theme behind the sins presented here is that better communication and proper application of finance in its truest sense can restore this discipline as a major cylinder of the growth engine.